 - Business Statistics

 - Computer Applications

 - Principles of Accounting I

 - Principles of Marketing

-- 3. Two recommendations, completed on forms provided, from academic or professional sources.
-Family members and friends may not complete recommendations
+- Two recommendations, completed on forms provided, from academic or professional sources.
+Family members and friends may 3. not complete recommendations

 - 4. Comprehensive essay of at least 500 words that includes the following:

 - Purpose for entering the program

 - Long-term professional goals

 - Reasons for choosing to study at California Baptist University

 - Factors that will make applicant a good MBA candidate

-- Current resume
+- Current resume 5.

-- 6. Successful interview with the Director of the MBA program
+- Successful interview with the Director of the MBA program\ 6.

-- Not required for admission to the pre-MBA curriculum, must be complete prior to consideration for admission to the Master of Business Administration program.
+- \ Not required for admission to the pre-MBA curriculum.